nchePortfolio/cusProSe/docs/psd_usage.md

 ...
 </pre>

-Inside each protein family folder, three files with the related protein ID as the basename are generated for each protein matching the user-defined family rule:
+Inside each protein family folder, three files with the related protein ID as the basename (<i>e.g.</i> MGG_06540T0) are generated for each protein matching the user-defined family rule:
 <ul class="myul2">
-  <li><code>MGG_xxx.fa</code>: the protein sequence in fasta format</li>
+  <li><code>protein_ID.fa</code>: the protein sequence in fasta format</li>
-  <li><code>MGG_xxx.xml</code>: details in XML format about the proteins and its matching domains</li>
+  <li><code>protein_ID.xml</code>: details in XML format about the proteins and its matching domains</li>
-  <li><code>MGG_xxx.pdf</code>: a graphical representation of all of the domains that matched the protein</li>
+  <li><code>protein_ID.pdf</code>: a graphical representation of all of the domains that matched the protein</li>
 </ul>

-The file whose basename follows the syntax `all_familyName.pdf` is a graphical representation of the most-likely domains architecture for all the proteins that have been found to match the user-defined family rule.
-Please note that for a given protein the graphical representation in this file will be different from the one found in `MGG_xxx.pdf`, the latter representing all the domains that have been found to match the protein.
+The file whose basename follows the syntax `all_xxx.pdf` (where xxx stands for the family name) is a graphical representation of the most-likely domains architecture for all the proteins that have been found to match the user-defined family rule.
+Please note that for a given protein the graphical representation in this file will be different from the one found in `protein_ID.pdf`, the latter representing all the domains that have been found to match the protein.
 Some of those domains might not be visible in the most-likely domain architecture.
 This will be the case for a domain <i>i</i> that overlaps with a domain <i>j</i> and if any architecture in which domain <i>i</i> is present is not the most-likely architecture, that is the one with the highest score (see <a href="./psd_introduction.html#resolving-overlapping-domains">here</a> for details about how the score is assigned).

 ## Illustration of the output files

-#### The all_familyName.pdf file
+#### The all_xxx.pdf file
-The file whose basename follows the syntax `all_familyName.pdf` is a multipage pdf file containing graphical representations of the most-likely domain architecture of all the proteins that have been found to match the user-defined family rule.
+The file whose basename follows the syntax `all_xxx.pdf` is a multipage pdf file containing graphical representations of the most-likely domain architecture of all the proteins that have been found to match the user-defined family rule.

 An example of the first page of `all_PKS.pdf` is shown below: